 I’m not sure exactly what the name of this is, but it is similar to an onigiri where it has rice and a variety of ingredients, and then you heat it in the microwave.

 And there are many interesting flavours like sesame oil chicken rice ball, barbecue pork grilled rice ball, and so much more.

 If you know of Coco Curry House (a Japanese restaurant chain), try their chicken cheese curry rice ball.
 Moreover, 7-11 has a classic rice roll made by Fuhang Soy Milk, a breakfast place in Taipei recognized by Michelin.

 I definitely have never had hot rice balls anywhere except in a 7-11 in Taiwan.
 It sounds weird but they taste so good!

 4. Taiwanese tea eggs

 All you need to do is to use the kitchen tongs to pick up the eggs and place them in a plastic bag.
-Almost all the 7-11’s I’ve been to have tea eggs no matter how small the convenience store is or how remote the location is.
+Almost all the 7-11’s I’ve been to have tea eggs, no matter how small the convenience store is or how remote the location is.

-5. Steamed buns
+5. Giant steamed buns